govflow/govflow/README.md

 ## Configuration

-Configuration is defined on the `Config` class in the `config` module.
-Configuration is read from environment variables, and/or, passed explicitly as `appSettings.config` to `createApp`.
+Provide a path to your custom configuration module via `process.env.CONFIG_MODULE_PATH`.
+See `src/config` for how this is read.
+You can provide new config and overwrite existing config.

 ## Entry point

 The primary entry point is the `createApp` factory function defined in `src/index.ts`.

-This function optionally accepts an `appSettings` object which allows for provision of custom plugins, custom configuration values, and custom models.
+`createApp` calls `initConfig` which initializes the system correctly.
+All tools, such as the migration and fake data generator scripts, need to call `initConfig` as part of their initialization flow.

-`createApp` needs to be called in order to initialize the system correctly. `createApp` returns an Express.js `Application`instance `app`. `app` is provisioned with easy access to configuration at `app.config`, registered plugins at `app.plugins`, and repositories at `app.repositories` (repositories are used for all data access).
+`createApp` returns an Express.js `Application`instance `app`. `app` is provisioned with easy access to configuration at `app.config`, registered plugins at `app.plugins`, and repositories at `app.repositories` (repositories are used for all data access).
 The database is also configured via `createApp`, and is usable after `createApp` has been called by exporting `databaseEngine` from `src/db`.

 ## Extensibility

 Gov Flow is designed to be shaped for specific use cases and system integrations.
-Existing behavior can be modified or extended via **plugins** or custom **models**.
+Existing behavior can be modified or extended via **plugins**.
 Over time, such customizations will be available as extensions, downloadable via npm, contributed by the core maintainers and the wider community of users.

 ### Plugins